 Furthermore, the Environmental Protection Agency (EPA) requires that manufacturers put such words as Danger or Warning or Caution on the label to mark a different degree of toxicity.
 In other words, a cleaning product may harm people through swallowing, inhalation, and skin application and even cause death (source).

-Certainly, even knowing this much you are already eager to replace all your conventional cleaners with new non-toxic cleaning products.
+Certainly, even knowing this much you are already eager to replace all your conventional cleaners with new green cleaning products.
 So, keep reading and you will learn about the safe cleaning products on the market.
 But first, let’s discuss what ingredients in household cleaners you must avoid at all costs.

 Common harmful chemicals in cleaning products